someobserver/recurgence/math/03-semantic-manifold/index.md

 ### Overview

 This section introduces the **semantic manifold** $\mathcal{M}$ as the foundational geometric substrate of Recurgent Field Theory (RFT).
 Meaning is formalized as a differentiable manifold equipped with a dynamic metric tensor $g_{ij}(p, t)$, which encodes both local and global constraint structures.
-The geometry of $\mathcal{M}$ determines the configuration space for semantic states and governs their evolution under recursive processes.
+The geometry of $\mathcal{M}$ sets the configuration space for semantic states and shapes their evolution under recursive processes.

 Key mathematical structures:
 1. **Metric Tensor** $g_{ij}(p, t)$ — defines semantic distances and constraint geometry.